 A wonderful place to experience the charms of the old Nuremberg is Tiergärtnertorplatz, which is preserved as a closed medieval square.
 In fine weather, many visitors simply sit down on the cobblestones with their drinks and enjoy the hustle and bustle.
 Albrecht Dürer's House,where the master lived from 1509 until his death in 1528, is located at the edge of the square.
 The exhibition in the house provides insights into the life and work of the most important German artist of the Renaissance.

-Every working day, there is a food market at Nuremberg's Main Market During the Christmas season, the stalls of the world-famous Christkindlesmarkt are set up here.
-Until the World War II, the Main Market was an architectural gem of Nuremberg.
+Every working day, there is a food market at Nuremberg's Hauptmarkt a food market takes place.
+During the Christmas season here will be the stalls of the world famous Nuremberg Christkindlesmarkt (Christmas market) built up.
+Until the Second World War, the main market was an architectural gem of Nuremberg.
 After the war, the square was rebuilt only in a very simplified form.
 The only historical buildings are the Church of Our Lady and the Beautiful Fountain.
 The main attraction of the church is the "Männleinlaufen" below the clock face, where every day at 12 o'clock the seven electors circle their emperor Charles IV.
-Like Nuremberg's two other large churches, St. Sebaldus and St. Lawrence, the Frauenkirche houses important works by artists such as Veit Stoß, Peter Vischer and Adam Kraft.
+Like Nuremberg's two other large churches, St. Sebaldus , as well as St. Lawrence, the Frauenkirche houses important works by artists such as Veit Stoß, Peter Vischer and Adam Kraft.

 Nuremberg shines among the cities like the sun among the stars.